rocker-org/rocker/README.md

 ## Overview ##

 Dockerfiles for different Docker containers of interest to R users.
+To get started right away, see the instructions on [using the RStudio image in our wiki](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-Image)

 ## Status ##